nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 func (jm *JobManager) RunJob(program string, args []string) (*Job, error)
 // StopJob calls the Stop method on the job with the given id. func (jm *JobManager) StopJob(id string) error
-// QueryJob calls the State and ExitCode methods on the job with the given id and combines their output into a Status. func (jm *JobManager) QueryJob(id string) (Status, error)
+// QueryJob calls the State, ExitCode and Interrupted methods on the job with the given id and combines their output into a Status. func (jm *JobManager) QueryJob(id string) (Status, error)
 // GetJob gets a reference to the job with the given id. func (jm *JobManager) GetJob(id string) (*Job, error)